What is the Move Registry?

 This metadata object can be reused when authorizing any package upgrades to supply source information for the new version.
 Sui indexers can index the metadata as it cannot be stored within another object.

-See Managing Package Metadata for examples of working with PackageInfo
+See Managing Package Metadata for examples of working with PackageInfo objects.

 MVR name